hollowdll/hakjdb/README.md

 # kvdb
+In-memory key-value store.
+Can be used as a database or cache.

+Currently supported data types:
+- `Strings`

-Key-value database.
-Documentation coming soon.
+Proper documentation coming soon.

 # Docker